dustinpfister/blog_posts/_posts/js-drag-elements-with-dragula.md

 ### - The source code examples in this post are on Github

 I have the source code examples for this post up on my [test vjs repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-drag-elements-with-dragula) on Gihub along with the source code examples for my many other [posts on javaScript](/categories/js/).
+I do get around to editing my content on javaScript now and then and this post is not exception if you check the dates above.
+I do have a whole lot of other posts that are in dire need of attention when it comes to expanding and editing though.
+If you are on Github though the test vjs repository would be where you would want to make a pull request for one of the source code examples here.
+There is also the comments section at the bottom of this post that can eb sued to bring something up.

 ### 1.1 - Basic usage example